 The Center for Breast Care of Longview Regional Medical Center offers all digital mammography to our patients.
 Digital mammography provides many benefits, ranging from greater accuracy and quicker results to a more comfortable exam.
 Our breast health center is staffed by an all-female team, and our digital mammography machines feature MammoPad breast cushions, a soft-surface cushioned padding, for our patients' comfort.

 In addition to digital mammography, Longview Regional now offers breast tomosynthesis, the most modern diagnostic technology for detecting breast cancer.
-This new technology, shown in clinical studies to be superior to digital mammography, is available in only a handful of facilities in the nation.

 Breast tomosynthesis is an innovative new, FDA-approved digital technology that helps physicians detect smaller tumors sooner -- at the earliest stages of breast cancer.